davpergan/DTM_DSM_GAN/README.md

   - In a command prompt, go to the directory cloned from github
   - Command : ```docker build -t dtm .```
     (dtm will be the name of the image)
-- Run a new Docker instance
+- Run a new Docker instancewith the comamnd :
-Comamnd :
 ```
 docker run --rm -p 0.0.0.0:6006:6006 -p 8888:8888 -v [DATA_DIR]:/home/student/data --gpus=all --name dtm dtm
 ```